MotiaDev/build-your-first-app/README.md

 ## Section 4 — Agentic Workflow (AI inside the flow)

-The system includes an **AI Profile Enrichment** feature that automatically generates detailed pet profiles using OpenAI's GPT models.
-This demonstrates how AI agents can be seamlessly integrated into event-driven workflows.
+The system includes both **AI Profile Enrichment** (non-routing) and **True Agentic Decision Making** where LLM agents choose which emits to fire based on pet context.
+This demonstrates how AI agents can make routing decisions within event-driven workflows.

-### How It Works
+### AI Profile Enrichment (Non-Routing)

+The original enrichment feature automatically generates detailed pet profiles:

 1. **Trigger**: When a pet is created, the `pet.created` event is emitted
 2. **AI Agent Activation**: The AI Profile Enrichment step listens to `pet.created` events